-The fuel tank is located beneath the cockpit deck, in the center of the boat.
-To inspect the hose connections, raise the access panel.
+There is a fuel tank located under the deck behind the stern seat.
+To inspect the hose connections, remove the stern seat leanback.
 Your Nautique dealer should perform all fuel tank service.

 Explosion or fire can occur under certain conditions, causing death or serious injury: